July 29. Kazinform's timeline of major events

 EVENTS

-2000 – The last tunnel is destroyed at the Semipalatinsk Test Site.

-2010 – The exhibition devoted to Kazakhstan is held in the resort town of Lenbe, Poland.
+2005 - A new park is unveiled in Astana (now Nur-Sultan), the capital of Kazakhstan.

-2013 – The logo of the international specialized exhibition EXPO 2017 is approved.
+2013 - Wind Energy, the logo of the Astana EXPO 2017 International Specialized Exhibition, is approved.